Utsira (island)

-Utsira is an island in Rogaland county, Norway.
-Utsira Church and Utsira Lighthouse are located on the island.
+Utsira (formerly known as Udsire and Utsire) is the main island in Utsira Municipality in Rogaland county, Norway.
+Utsira Church and Utsira Lighthouse are both located on the island.
+The small islet of Lausingen lies about 3 km to the southwest of the island.

 Island

-The 5.9 km2 island makes up almost all of Utsira municipality.
+The 5.9 km2 island makes up almost all of Utsira Municipality.
 The island lies about 18 km west of the island of Karmøy, with the Sirafjorden lying between the two islands.
 The island's only connection to the mainland is by ferry, with four regular ferry routes connecting the island to the town of Haugesund each day.
 The ferries are operated by Rutebåten Utsira.

 Most of the island's population lives in the central valley that runs north-south on the island.
-There are about 200 residents of the island.
+There are about 220 residents of the island as of 2026.

 Utsira is known as the best birding site in Norway.
 There have been 317 different species recorded on Utsira.

-The island gives its name to the BBC Shipping Forecast areas of "North" and "South Utsire" (the name of the island was spelled Utsire between 1875–1924).
+The island gives its name to the BBC Shipping Forecast areas of "North Utsire" and "South Utsire" (the name of the island was spelled Utsire between 1875–1924).